View Requirements

 • Methods of submitting letters of recommendation:

-• Electronic: Letters can be electronically submitted by the recommender to the application service or other services such as Interfolio or Virtual Evals.
+• Electronic: Letters can be electronically submitted by the recommender to the application service or other services such as Interfolio but the letter must be typed on official letterhead and signed.

-• Paper: Letters must be typed on official letterhead and must be signed by the recommender.
-Letter must be submitted in a sealed envelope that is signed over the seal by the recommender.
+• Paper: Letters must be typed on official letterhead and signed by the recommender.
+Letter should be mailed in a sealed envelope that is signed over the seal by the recommender.
+Letters can be mailed to: WesternU, Attention: Admissions Operations, 309 E. 2nd St, Pomona, CA 91766

-• Email: Letters may be submitted by email directly from the recommender.
-The recommender’s email address should be a business or school email address.
+• Email: Letters may be attached to an email sent directly from the recommender, but the letter must be typed on official letterhead and signed.
+The recommender’s email address must be a business or school email address.
+Emailed letters should be submitted to AO@westernu.edu.

 Although not required, having earned a BS or BA will likely strengthen your application